SEI-SEA-1-25/dental-health-day/README.md

 $ npm start
 ```

 Your browser should open to <http://localhost:3000/> and you'll see the standard "Welcome to React" message with a fancy rotating atomic icon. `create-react-app` creates several files for us in a directory called `src`.
-Open the `App.js`
+Open the `App.jsx`
 file in your editor.

-Remember, `App.js` contains our main application (it's what's called by `index.js`).
-You should see the basic JSX structure of the standard React starter page.
+Remember, `App.jsx` contains our main application (it's what's called by `index.jsx`).
+You should see the basic.JSXX structure of the standard React starter page.
 Make sure the file is the same thing you're looking at in the browser by finding the text `Welcome to React` inside an `<h2>` element.

 Change the text to say `Hello!`, save the file and make sure you see the changes automatically appear in your browser.